-Finally, under the leadership of Allen Foster from 2006-2013, CBM's work has very much moved in line with global efforts to promote and realise an approach to disability-inclusive development that is grounded in human rights, as well as working to achieve and promote compliance with the Convention on the Rights of Persons with Disabilities (CRPD).
+Over the years CBM's work has very much moved in line with global efforts to promote and realise an approach to disability-inclusive development that is grounded in human rights, as well as working to achieve and promote compliance with the Convention on the Rights of Persons with Disabilities (CRPD).
 This approach was embodied in CBM's first Global Programme Strategy (GPS 2009-12).
 This saw an organisational drive to demonstrate disability-inclusion in all that we do across our programmes, as well as in our internal working, procedures and practices.
 It also instigated the 10% minimum target for employment of people with disabilities within the CBM family, to move us to being a more inclusive and representative organisation.
-The first GPS also saw a drive to more clearly define our development approach in terms of three other core objectives: partnership, a twin-track approach and capacity development.
+In October 2016 The CBM Federation Strategy 2021 commits CBM to one step further to be a leader in Disability Inclusive Development.

 When looking at the wider history of disability and development (outlined in chapter 3), we can draw a number of parallels in terms of how CBM has itself evolved through different phases.
 In terms of disability from initial charitable efforts to large scale disability specific medical interventions and increasingly to a more human rights based approach promoting mainstreaming disability and self-advocacy of people with disabilities.
 Equally in terms of development approaches we have seen an evolution from interventions and programmes that were designed and delivered by CBM for communities to participatory partnership approaches working with and not through partners, and to supporting capacity development initiatives which build mutual respect and learning for longer term sustainable development.
-These processes are constantly evolving and developing and whilst much has changed over time ostensibly we remain true to our original core mandate to improve the quality of life of people with disabilities.
+These processes are constantly evolving and developing and whilst much has changed over time we remain true to our original core mandate to improve the quality of life of people with disabilities.